 Heading for the bush does not necessarily mean you need to be in the pukka ‘bushveld’ for it to qualify.
 There are other areas around the country where ‘bush’ is easy to find and closer to home than you might think.

-Here are 8 bush campsites recommended by friends, family and those in the know:
+Here are a number of bush campsites recommended by friends, family and those in the know…

 KAOXA CAMP, ALLDAYS, MAPUNGUBWE, LIMPOPO

 This is bush camping in style, if you’re into rustic camping then this isn’t quite for you, but it will be hard to resist.
 Lying between two sandstone ridges within a natural and world heritage site with orange Kalahari sand beneath your feet and the sight of baobabs through the mopane bushveld, there is little here that does not equate to a ‘true’ bush holiday.